sighmon/open-archive.org-Website-2019/_posts/2022-02-24-Ukraine-Media-Guide.md

 “Understand why Ukrainians are so upset about somebody else trying to make decisions for them and why are they also upset when it's being framed as a conflict between Russia and NATO or Russia and the West?
 It's like, well, what about us?”

-For more historical context, Lokot suggests checking out the <a href="https://huri.harvard.edu/" target="_blank">Ukrainian Research Institute at Harvard University</a>, which has online resources and guides on the relationship between Russian and Ukraine. <a href="https://www.chathamhouse.org/about-us/our-departments/russia-and-eurasia-programme/ukraine-forum" target="_blank">The Ukraine Forum at the Chatham House</a> also offers helpful insight on the political dynamics of Ukraine.
+For more historical context, Lokot suggests checking out the <a href="https://huri.harvard.edu/" target="_blank">Ukrainian Research Institute at Harvard University</a>, which has online resources and guides on the relationship between Russia and Ukraine. <a href="https://www.chathamhouse.org/about-us/our-departments/russia-and-eurasia-programme/ukraine-forum" target="_blank">The Ukraine Forum at the Chatham House</a> also offers helpful insight on the political dynamics of Ukraine.

 <h2>What To Consider When Reading U.S. and Other Foreign Media</h2>